justinjiang1212/auto_subreddit_videos/README.md

 # Automated video production
 The goal of this project is to automate the labor-intensive process of video production.
 There are [YouTube channels](https://www.youtube.com/c/الغازمعالحل123/feature) that only produce one kind of video: a screenshot of a 'funny' subreddit comment, and a robotic voice reading the comment.
 Yet some of these channels boast hundreds of thousands of subscribers.
 There are some [wildly successful videos](https://www.youtube.com/watch?v=aTHHvcdQ6to) with a few million views that are just 20-30 minutes of comment reading.

 These videos are hard to produce by hand: one must go on a subreddit and find acceptable comments, screenshot them, turn the text into speech, then put it all into a video editor.
 I wanted to leverage the power of python (and its many packages) to automate this process.
 The final goal is to have a program in which you input a link to a subreddit, and the program spits out a video.
+(August 13th edit: In just 2 weeks, I've already reached that goal.
+My new goal is to fully automate the process, from picking subreddits to posting to YouTube.)
 Below is a version log that will track my development of this project.

 ## Version 2.5.1, August 12th, 2020
 Add CLI and sys args.